86challenge/rules/rules.typ

 See #link("https://86challenge.us")[86challenge.us] for more information, including schedule, historical results, and forms for registering for GT Radial's Championship Cash Prize and tire contingency program.

-Questions, corrections, and clarifications can be raised on our #link("https://www.facebook.com/groups/1009986312348877")[Facebook Group] or #link("https://discord.gg/sDKdV4TS4T")[Discord server].
+Questions, corrections, and clarifications can be raised on our #link("https://www.facebook.com/groups/1009986312348877")[Facebook Group] or #link("https://discord.gg/sDKdV4TS4T")[Discord Server].

 Significant additions or changes for the 2025 season are #highlight[highlighted].